kinson/kinson.github.io/_posts/2017-08-11-welcome-to-jekyll.markdown

 ---
 ## How to use distillery to run migrations on update

 The goal of this post is two-fold, to write my first blog post that will hopefully help someone who winds up stuck in the same rut that I was in and to fill in some small holes in otherwise very helpful articles.
+The content and a lot of references in this post come from a [post](http://blog.firstiwaslike.com/elixir-deployments-with-distillery-running-ecto-migrations/) I used to figure this out!

-Deploying with Phoenix is not straight forward but distillery and edeliver have made it a lot easier to manage releases and deployments without sacrificing the ability to use the hot upgrades feature.
+Deploying with Phoenix is not straight forward but [distillery](https://github.com/bitwalker/distillery) and [edeliver](https://github.com/edeliver/edeliver) have made it a lot easier to manage releases and deployments without sacrificing the ability to use the hot upgrades feature.
 One feature which makes deployments smoother for me is automating database migrations on update - a feature that neither of these tools has out of the box.
-The content and a lot of references in this post come from a [post](http://blog.firstiwaslike.com/elixir-deployments-with-distillery-running-ecto-migrations/) I used to figure this out!

 *Boot Hooks*, however, do come out of the box and provide a means for doing any preparation or clean up at os level via an executable.
 Incorporating boot hooks requires changes in three places.
 Before continuing make sure you have distillery and edeliver installed and the config files for each created.